 Premedical Program Advising and Sponsorship for ALB Candidates

 ALB degree candidates interested in applying to medical school can work with our Premedical Program (PMP) advising team.
 Candidates with a GPA of 3.5 or higher in Harvard coursework and a 3.2 combined, cumulative GPA from Harvard as well as all previously attended institutions (AMCAS GPA), may be eligible for medical school sponsorship.
 To obtain medical school sponsorship, you must meet the following criteria: work with PMP staff for a minimum of one academic year prior to graduation, pay the standard $500 sponsorship fee, and meet minimum credit, course selection, GPA, and MCAT requirements as outlined by PMP staff.
-If interested, schedule a preliminary meeting with Jennifer Bohland, PMP advisor, email@example.com.
+If interested, schedule a preliminary meeting with the PMP advisor by emailing email@example.com.
 Prior to your appointment request that your ALB advisor forward copies of transcripts from all schools attended.

 Harvard Business School Online's CORe is an online program that teaches the fundamentals of business on a highly engaging and interactive platform designed by Harvard Business School (HBS) faculty.
 CORe (Credential of Readiness) consists of three critical business topics: Business Analytics, Economics for Managers, and Financial Accounting.
 As an ALB candidate, you can pursue CORe for credit to gain a valuable business credential that compliments your liberal arts degree as long as you have not already completed similar course content for degree credit (ex. financial accounting or business economics).
 CORe will count as eight credits of Harvard instructor, upper level, and social science credit.
 It will also count toward the fields of study in economics and business management and administration.
 It does not count toward any minors or as a degree course for admission.